ragtam/angular-playground/src/app/menu/readme.md

 menu-item.component.css

-Once we have them we need to add a getter function, which is going to return either of them depending if its a root or not:
+Once we have them we need to add a getter function, which is going to return either of them depending on its position in menu tree:

 ```
     public get containerCssClass(): string {